Published in Criminal Law by Chris Eskew on July 20, 2017.

 Finally, in addition to following your attorney’s advice, you also need to be prepared to take an active role in your defense.
 Whether that means preparing to testify or simply preparing to endure the weeks and months to come, you need to make sure you are doing everything in your power to help your case.
 While not all criminal cases in Indiana go to trial, some do.
 If you need to go to court to protect your rights and preserve your future, you need to make sure you are fully committed to doing what it takes to win a favorable result.

-These steps are provided for informational purposes only, and should not be considered legal advice.
+These steps provided on what to do when you get arrested are for informational purposes only, and should not be considered legal advice.
 For legal advice tailored to your unique personal circumstances, you should contact an experienced local defense lawyer right away.

 Schedule a Confidential Consultation with an Attorney at Eskew Law

-The criminal defense attorneys at Eskew Law provide experienced legal representation for individuals facing misdemeanor and felony charges in the Indianapolis area.
-If you have been arrested, call (317) 974-0177 or contact us online to request an initial consultation now.
+The skilled attorneys at Eskew Law provide experienced legal representation for individuals facing misdemeanor and felony charges in the Indianapolis area.
+For more information on what to do if you have been arrested, call our attorneys now or contact us online to request an initial consultation.